Major Class Changes in World of Warcraft

 Prospective Developments

-While these adjustments can significantly alter World of Warcraft's gameplay, it is still too early to determine their overall impact.
+While these adjustments can reshape World of Warcraft's gameplay, it is still too early to determine their overall impact.
 The Restoration Shaman is already experiencing a reduction in cooldown reliance, pushing more healing into baseline abilities.
-However, the drastic changes have left some players bewildered, as the feel of the class reverts to its early iterations, like during Vanilla or The Burning Crusade.
+However, the changes have left some players bewildered, as the feel of the class reverts to its early iterations, like during Vanilla or The Burning Crusade.